Mithikayl/redoingsite/README.md

 # progress list
 1. get acquainted with less.css which is working (✓)
-2. get main css done (1/2 ✓)
+2. get main css done (✓)
-3. get home page/template page done (3/4 ✓)
+3. get home page/template page done (✓)
-4. get subsections done
+4. get subsections done (✓)
 5. get something to deploy with (✓)
 6. drink some fanta (you never have enough)

+7. (extra) Instead of subsection project, will probably make another website dedicated to that (probably at https://mithikayl.github.io)